-It takes 15 minutes to prepare a batch of healthy kefir
+It takes 15 minutes to prepare a batch that turns into kefir

-- Raw, unpasteurized milk is a good choice (hough commercial goats or cows milk can be used).
-The raw milk I use here contains 4.3% fat making the legit creamier.
+- Milk.
+Raw milk is a good choice (as I do here) But commercial goats or cows milk can also be used.
+The raw milk here contains 4.3% fat making the kefir creamier.

-- A culture starter (Kefir or yogurt starter).
+- A culture starter (like kefir grains).
 There are many culture starters around.
-The one I wanted to try here is a very inexpensive starter called Yogourmet Kefir Starter.
-If you want more bacteria strains, try Body Ecology as they make really good culture starters.
+The one I wanted to try here is an inexpensive starter called Yogourmet Kefir Starter.
+But a better alternative is Body Ecology as they make really good culture starters.

 Step 1: Warm the milk slowly in a pan until it reaches skin temperature.
 It means that when dipping your (clean) knuckle or finger into the milk, it should not feel warm or cold.

-NOTE: Don’t overheat the raw milk or you risk killing the good bacteria and ruin the enzymes.
-In addition, use only instruments thoroughly cleaned in hot water.
+NOTE: Don’t overheat the milk and use only instruments thoroughly cleaned in hot water.

 Stir gently with a clean instrument.
 It will take just a few minutes until the milk reaches skin temperature.

-Tip: Avoid heating raw milk in the microwave oven as you could ruin the natural nutrients in the milk.
+Tip: Avoid heating raw milk in the microwave oven as it’s really hard to control the temperature.

-Step 2: Pour the milk into a bowl (cleaned in very hot water before) and empty the culture starter into the milk.
-Because the milk contains natural bacteria, it could ferment without a culture starter.
-But a culture starter adds more bacteria strains and yeast and this raises the quality and taste of the kefir or yogurt.
+Step 2: Pour the milk into a bowl and empty the culture starter into the milk.
+Raw milk contains natural bacteria and will ferment without a culture starter.
+But a starter adds more bacteria and yeast and this raises the quality and taste of the kefir.

 The starter culture instructions recommend using 5 grams of Kefir starter for one quart of milk (one liter).
-When I tried this the result was OK.
-But I felt something was wanting in my Kefir and therefore, this time, I added 10 grams of Kefir starter to about 1.5 quarts of milk (1.5 liters).
+When I tried this earlier the result was Okay.
+But I still felt something was wanting and therefore, this time, I added 10 grams of Kefir starter to about 1.5 quarts of milk (1.5 liters).
 The result was much better; the kefir became thicker and creamier.

 Tip: This kefir starter was not the best one I’ve tried, but it was the cheapest.
-You can also use a probiotic supplement as a starter; this will create a probiotics drink packed with more healthy bacteria strains.
 More on starter cultures.

 Step 3: Stir the milk gently to dissolve the culture starter.
-Now the live bacteria will wake up, become active and start consuming sugars in the milk; this also starts the fermentation process.
+The bacteria will wake up, become active, and start consuming sugars in the milk (lactose).
+This initiates the fermentation process.

-Step 5: After 24 hours at room temperature, refrigerate the Kefir for some hours before you eat it.
+Step 5: After 24 hours refrigerate the Kefir.
 Cooling the Kefir will calm down the fermentation process.
-Now taste your batch; enjoy a refreshing, healthy probiotics drink packed with nutrients!
+Now taste your batch.

 - Kefir contains friendly bacteria not found in yogurt